mnl-lab/cs50ai-portfolio/README.md

 - Parses large CSV files (`people.csv` and `movies.csv`) to construct a graph of actors and movies.
 - Given two actor names, it returns the shortest chain of co-starred films linking them.

+### ❌ Tic-Tac-Toe AI
+- Implements an unbeatable Tic-Tac-Toe AI using the **Minimax algorithm**.
+- The AI always plays optimally and never loses, whether it plays first or second.
+- Reinforces concepts in **game trees**, recursion, and adversarial search.

 ### 🧠 Minesweeper AI
 - Builds a logical AI agent that can play Minesweeper by reasoning about the board.
 - Uses **propositional logic**, **inference rules**, and **subset checking** to identify safe moves.